GlideAngle/CIVL-GAP/README.md

 Transcript written on sec-philosophy.log.
 ```

-Sections are those files prefixed with `sec-` such as `sec-philosophy.tex`.
-The
-other `*.tex` files contain diagrams and graphs.
+Other `*.tex` files contain the LaTeX source for diagrams and graphs.

 Note that typesetting the document as a whole must be made twice to create and
 then reference labels for sections, figures and tables.
 On the first pass these